-Spiller Park is a coffee shop done right.
-Located in Ponce City Market, it is an extension of the work put into Empire State South’s coffee program, and is a way to grow that wonderful community that we call our friends.
-With some really stellar, yet simple, vittles, and superbly baked doughnuts from Sublime, helmed by the super caffeinated Dale Donchey, Spiller Park is an all-day hangout for people who appreciate a well pulled shot of espresso or a perfectly brewed iced tea.
+Spiller Park (2015) is a coffee shop done right.
+The Spiller Park Coffee, with it's first location opening in 2015 in Ponce City Market, is an extension of the work put into Empire State South’s coffee program, and is a way to grow that wonderful community that we call our friends.
+With some really stellar, yet simple, vittles, and superbly baked doughnuts from Sublime, helmed by the super caffeinated Dale Donchey, Spiller Park is an all-day hangout for people who appreciate a well-pulled shot of espresso or a perfectly brewed iced tea.
 Spiller Park Coffee gets its name from an old nickname given to the Ponce de Leon Field that housed the baseball team Atlanta Crackers.
 The original field burnt down in 1923 and a local man named R.J.
 Spiller bought the team and rebuilt the park into one of the most state of the art fields in the country.
 Not too shabby for a small town team.

 Ponce City Market ("The Original"): 675 Ponce de Leon Ave, Atlanta GA

 Toco Hill Shopping Center ("Nothing Like the Original"): 2929 N Druid Hills NE, Atlanta GA 30329